 By Gary E. Anderson

 For years, I’ve carried on a not-so-friendly debate with some of my artist friends from the West Coast about their ideas of what constitutes a good subject.
-We seem to be able to agree on certain things, like apples and oranges—and even certain landscapes.
+We seem to agree on certain things, like apples and oranges—and even certain landscapes.
 But when it comes to their paintings of dilapidated old farm buildings, we part company.

 Some folks see rundown farmhouses and caved-in barns as romantic.
 Artists paint pictures of buildings with weathered boards, leaning at impossible angles—and people take those paintings home and hang them on their walls.